As Flexible Voting Options Scrutinized, Expert Says Online Voting Not a Safe AlternativeJanuary 14, 20212 min read

 Hendler has extensive experience in policy and advisory positions that consider aspects of artificial intelligence, cybersecurity and internet and web technologies as they impact issues such as online voting and the regulation of social media and powerful technologies including facial recognition and artificial intelligence.
 In light of ongoing political unrest, Hendler is available to speak to diverse aspects of information technology as related to the election, AI in applications like policing, and the politics related to social media.

-James Hendler Director, Institute for Data Exploration and Applications
+James Hendler Director, Future of Computing Institute

 Leading researcher in the Semantic Web and artificial intelligence